roapi/roapi/columnq-cli/README.md

 Columnq
 =======

-Easy to use library and CLI to help you query tabular data with support for a rich set of growing formats data sources.
+Simple CLI to help you query tabular data with support for a rich set of growing formats and data sources.

 Usage
 -----

-### Query once
+### One off query

+The `sql` sbucommand execute a provided SQL query against specificed static dataset and return the result in stdout on exit.
+This is usually useful for script automation tasks.

 ```
-columnq sql --table test_data/spacex_launches.json \
+$ columnq sql --table test_data/spacex_launches.json \
   "SELECT COUNT(id), DATE_TRUNC('year', CAST(date_utc AS TIMESTAMP)) as d FROM spacex_launches WHERE success = true GROUP BY d ORDER BY d DESC"
 +-----------+---------------------+
 | COUNT(id) | d                   |